jcub-gold/LLM_prompting/README.md

 # Dataset preparation
 Prepare one text file, each line should contain a prompt.
 You can find examples under the `dataset/` folder.
 Note there should be no seperation between prompt pairs.
-Here's a quick preview:
+Here's a quick preview (your can check out prompt_pairs.txt for a more thorough example):

 This is the prompt number 1